inet-framework/inet/showcases/tsn/trafficshaping/mixingshapers/doc/index.rst

 The Model
 ---------

 There are three network nodes in the network.
-The source and the destination are :ned:`TsnDevice` modules, and the switch is a :ned:`TsnSwitch` module.
+The client and the server are :ned:`TsnDevice` modules, and the switch is a :ned:`TsnSwitch` module.

 .. figure:: media/Network.png
    :align: center

-There are two independent data streams between the source and the destination.
+There are two independent data streams between the client and the server.
 The streams are called high priority and best effort.
-The data rate of both streams is ~48 Mbps at the application level in the source.
+The data rate of both streams is ~48 Mbps at the application level in the client.
 Both streams pass through the switch and the traffic shaping takes place.

 The traffic shaper limits the data rate of the high priority stream to 40 Mbps